Responding to #LivingWhileBlack

 Confronting Unexamined Bias in Everyday Life

-Writer Black Aziz brought attention to the issue on April 20, 2018, when he called on his followers to use the Twitter hashtag #LivingWhileBlack in response to the question: “Have you ever had the cops called on you for some innocuous reason?
+In 2018, writer Black Aziz brought attention to this issue when he called on his followers to use the Twitter hashtag #LivingWhileBlack in response to the question: “Have you ever had the cops called on you for some innocuous reason?
 Let's talk about it.”1 Since that time, African Americans have shared their personal stories and videos of times when a white individual has profiled, threatened, or reported them, oftentimes using the 9-1-1 emergency number for a minor infraction—such as a child selling water without a city permit—or often for no infraction at all.

 While the ubiquity of cell phones with cameras and social media outlets has contributed to a heightened awareness of the myriad of ways African Americans are racially profiled, it is important to remember that criminalizing African Americans is deeply entrenched in the history of the United States, dating back to slavery and the slave patrols, lynching, and Jim Crow laws, and continuing today with the current disparity in the arrest and incarceration rates of African Americans and whites—all examples of past and present systemic racism in American society.
 A Washington Post article describes the negative physical and emotional impact that the policing of African Americans by white individuals can have: